Search

 Annuity payout options

 • Fixed period.
-Lasts for a set period, such as 15 or 25 years, instead of a lifetime.
-Also referred to as period-certain or term-certain payout options.
+Fixed-period payments last for a set period, such as 15 or 25 years, instead of a lifetime.
+They're also referred to as period-certain or term-certain payout options.

 • Life-only.
-Decline to pass leftover money onto a beneficiary when you die.
-Potentially receive higher monthly income payouts in exchange.
-(This is different from other types of payout options which allow you to pass on remaining funds.)
+Life-only payouts don't pass leftover money to a beneficiary when you die.
+You can potentially receive higher monthly income payouts in exchange.
+(This is different from other payout options, which allow you to pass on the remaining funds.)

 • Single-life vs. joint-and-survivor.
-"Single-life" is another way of saying "life-only" payout option.
-(Defined above.)
-A joint-and-survivor payout allows you to pass on remaining funds to a beneficiary.
+"Single-life" is another term for a "life-only" payout option.
+A joint-and-survivor payout allows you to pass on the remaining funds to a beneficiary.

 • 50% joint-and-survivor.
-Are your annuity income payouts shared by two people?
-If so, this type of payout option will pay half after one person dies.
+If two people share your annuity income payouts, this payout option pays half after one person dies.

 You may want to consider an immediate annuity if you fall into one of these scenarios: